deyili1997/deyili1997.github.io/README.md

-# Deyi Li’s Technical Blog on AI for Medicine.
+# Deyi Li's Technical Blog on AI for Medicine.